Jonathan2251/lbd/source/otherinst.rst

   -view-sched-dags displays the DAG before Scheduling.

-By tracking ``llc -debug``, you can see the DAG translation steps as follows,
+By tracking ``llc -debug``, you can see the steps of DAG translation as follows,

 .. code-block:: bash